 High school graduation exam with 2 compulsory subjects will be fair for all candidates. |

-The Ministry of Education and Training recently made a proposal at a meeting of the National Council for Education and Human Resources Development on the 2025 high school graduation exam plan.
+The Ministry of Education and Training recently made a proposal at the meeting of the National Council for Education and Human Resources Development on the 2025 high school graduation exam plan.
 According to the plan proposed by the Ministry of Education and Training, the exam will include two compulsory subjects, Math and Literature, and two elective subjects.
 This is also the plan chosen by the majority of officials and teachers in localities (accounting for 60%) when surveyed.

 The remaining two subjects depend on the student's choice.
 For example, if they want to develop their foreign language skills, they can choose English along with another subject.
 If they have strengths and career orientation related to the social sciences, they can choose two more subjects: History and Geography.
 If they are inclined towards the natural sciences, they can choose Physics and Chemistry.